roopeshsn/freshcomm/CONTRIBUTING.md

-# General Approach
+# Contributing

-This is a relaxed and welcoming space for those looking to make their first open source contributions.
-This is my general approach toward pull requests:

-- It doesn't have to be perfect – if it works but needs some optimisation I'll still merge it
-- If there are optimisations that can be made we can open a new issue to address them
-- Expectations will be a little higher for more experienced contributors
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍

+The following is a set of guidelines for contributing to Conception and its packages, which are hosted on GitHub.
+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

-To begin, please check the [issues](https://github.com/theroopesh/freshbey/issues) to see where you can contribute.
+To begin, please check the Issues tab to see where you can contribute.

 ## Issue Label/Tagging Breakdown